 Their five-star cruising fleet currently ranges across fifteen different ships, all uniquely in Celebrity style.
 They are in the midst of a $500 million fleet modernisation they are aptly calling the Celebrity Revolution, where they will be adding a new ship to the fleet almost yearly.

-They were started in 1974 by the Chandris family and have gone on to pave the way in luxury cruising.
-They’ve won plenty of awards to prove their expertise- including “Best Premium Cruise Line 2015.”
+They were started in 1974 by the Chandris family and have gone on to pave the way in the luxury cruising industry.
+With one of the most anticipated ships of the year Celebrity Apex, launching April 2020.

 Did you know?
 The “X” found on the funnel of all Celebrity ships is referencing the Greek letter “C” which stands for the first letter of the Chandris’ family’s name.